ltrgoddard/thesis/temp.markdown

 > which they refer should be stable enough to withstand bureaucratic
 > erosion; and when in the midst of an affluent society the University
 > Librarian of a major and long-established centre of learning is forced
-> to plead “exiguous funds”, it seems likely that the situation is in
+> to plead ‘exiguous funds’, it seems likely that the situation is in
 > need of fairly radical review.

-\noindent That Prynne refers to distribution of funds ‘within’ rather than ‘between’ universities is important to note: this is not a call to take a hammer to the new plate glass, and there is nothing like the absolute contempt that had been expressed towards Robbins in the conclusion of Leavis’s ‘Two Cultures?’ the previous year.[^172] Nevertheless, there is a characteristic appeal to antiquity and a sense that the country’s ‘major and long-established centre\[s\] of learning’ embody certain ‘values’ that are, if not timeless, at least
+\noindent That Prynne refers to distribution of funds ‘within’ rather than ‘between’ universities is important to note: this is not a call to take a hammer to the new plate glass, and there is nothing like the absolute contempt that had been expressed towards Robbins in the conclusion of Leavis’s ‘Two Cultures?’ the previous year.[^174] Nevertheless, there is a characteristic appeal to antiquity and a sense that the country’s ‘major and long-established centre\[s\] of learning’ embody certain ‘values’ that are, if not timeless, at least